girlguidinghertfordshire/ggherts/county-teams/outdoor/index.md

 Other Outdoor Activities.
 Please contact the County Outdoor Activities Adviser: <outdoor@girlguidinghertfordshire.org.uk>

-To find out more about national training schemes visit the [Girlguiding UK website.](https://www.girlguiding.org.uk/making-guiding-happen/learning-and-development/leading-outdoor-adventures/)
+To find out more about national training schemes visit the [Girlguiding UK website.](https://www.girlguiding.org.uk/making-guiding-happen/learning-and-development/leading-outdoor-adventures/){:target="_blank"}{:rel="noopener noreferrer"}{:.external-link}

 Check out our other pages for information about the [Great Patrol Hunt](/great-patrol-hunt/) event, [Watersports](watersports/), [Walks](walks/) and [Apps](useful-apps/) which will help you when you are out and about.